Mingun/fast-xml/README.md

 ### Performance

-Note that despite not focusing on performance (there are several unecessary copies), it remains about 10x faster than serde-xml-rs.
+Note that despite not focusing on performance (there are several unecessary copies), it remains about 10x faster than fast-xml-rs.

 # Features